-To head a little further afoot, hop onto the Kyoto subway.
-The hotel is conveniently located just a stone’s throw away from Gojo Station.
+To head a little further afoot, hop onto the subway.
+The property is conveniently located just a stone’s throw away from Gojo Station.

-The Vessel Hotel Campana Kyoto Gojo offers a complimentary drink service in the restaurant daily between 2 pm and 11 pm where you can quiz other guests on their Japan travel experiences.
+The Vessel Campana Kyoto Gojo offers a complimentary drink service in the restaurant daily between 2 pm and 11 pm where you can quiz other guests on their Japan travel experiences.

 Hotel Keihan Kyoto Grande

 Enjoy a Western or Japanese breakfast at the start of the day and tuck into a wide range of Mediterranean cuisine at the on-site restaurant in the evening.

-The hotel connects directly to Kyoto Station and is within walking distance of several shrines, temples, gardens and a popular Kyoto shopping area.
+The hotel connects directly to Kyoto Station, and is within walking distance of several shrines, temples, gardens, and a popular shopping area.

 Kyoto Granbell Hotel

 The hotel’s plush décor features tatami floors and other Japanese elements scattered throughout.
 Rooms are light and airy and not too small.

 Hotel Vista Premio Kyoto

 Combining modern functionality with traditional Japanese décor, the rooms at Hotel Vista Premio Kyoto shun the usual tiny Japanese size standards to give you a little more breathing room.

-With its four on-site restaurants, Hotel Vista Premio Kyoto is perfect for foodies who want to stick close to home.
+With its four on-site restaurants, the Vista Premio Kyoto is perfect for foodies who want to stick close to home.
 Whether its Japanese BBQ beef at Itsushima, Italian pasta at Roccaccio, a breakfast buffet at Mokumoku or Chinese hotpot at XiaoFeiYang, there’s a dish to suit every taste here.

 Royal Park Hotel The Kyoto

-Extras like carbonated spring bathtubs and in-house massages makes the Royal Park Hotel The Kyoto the perfect spot for relaxing after a busy day on the town.
+Extras like carbonated spring bathtubs and in-house massages makes the Royal Park the perfect spot for relaxing after a busy day on the town.

-For those who want to enjoy all Kyoto offers, you can’t beat the location of the Royal Park Hotel The Kyoto.
+For those who want to enjoy all Kyoto offers, you can’t beat the location.
 With two train stations within two blocks, you’ll be able to spread your wings and scoot around the entire area & Kyoto with ease.

 Aoi Hotel Kyoto